yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

-# Getting started with Yeoman 1.0 beta
+# Getting started with Yeoman

-**Keep in mind that this is a beta and will have bugs.
-Don't use in production.**

 The Yeoman workflow is comprised of three core tools for improving your productivity and satisfaction when building a web app.
 These tools are: